Social Justice at UUSO

 Social Action Team

-The Social Action Team is also the sponsor of Share Our Plate, where the weekly offering, except for donations marked as annual pledge fulfillment, is shared monthly with designated local social service or social action organizations.
+The Social Action Team also compiles the annual list of recipients for Share Our Plate, whereby the weekly offering, except for donations marked as annual pledge fulfillment, is shared monthly with designated local social-service or social-action nonprofit organizations.

 Social Action Team meetings are open to anyone who wishes to attend.
-During COVID-19, the meetings are taking place over Zoom at 6:30 p.m. on the first Tuesday of every month.
-Once in-person meetings resume, each meeting is usually followed by a shared potluck supper.
-Please contact the Social Action Team at socialaction@uuso.org for further information, or view the UUSO Calendar for the Zoom link and meeting passcode.
+During COVID-19, the meetings began taking place over Zoom, at 6:30 p.m. on the first Tuesday of the month, and this continues currently.
+Formerly we met in person, usually with a shared potluck supper following the meeting.
+We hope to resume meeting in person but have no specified date for that yet.
+When we do, the information will be published here, in the weekly UUSO Newsletters, in other in-house publications for the congregation, and available to all on this website’s church calendar.
+Meanwhile, please contact the Social Action Team at socialaction@uuso.org for further information, or view the UUSO Calendar for the Zoom link and meeting passcode.

 The Mali Education Project